 One downside of living in Middletown, however, is that residents on average have to contend with a long commute, spending on average 32.73 minutes every day commuting to work.

 If knowledge is power, Middletown is a pretty powerful place.
 61.02% of the adults in Middletown have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Middletown in 2018 was $46,874, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $187,496 for a family of four.

 Middletown is a somewhat ethnically-diverse town.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Asian.
-Important ancestries of people in Middletown include Irish, English, Italian, and Polish.
+Important ancestries of people in Middletown include German, Irish, English, Italian, and Polish.

 The most common language spoken in Middletown is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Polish and Spanish.